HB-GSI/CSPP_IVI/README.txt

 CSPP_IVI extends the CSPP_DeviceBase package of the CS++-Project.

-It contains derived actor classes of the CS++DeviceActor base classes using the IVI driver, IVI_DCPwr, IVI_DMM, IVI_FGEN.
-More device types are prepared but not yet implemented.
+It contains derived classes of the CS++DeviceActor respectivly their device specific derived classes in CSPP_DeviceBase.

 Refer to https://github.com/HB-GSI/CSPP for CS++ project overview, details and documentation.

-LabVIEW 2013 is currently used development.
+LabVIEW 2014 is the currently used development environment.

 Related documents and information
 =================================